Montana-Media-Arts/461_WebServer-Fall2021/modules/week-7/_posts/2017-01-02-what-is-stored-procedure.md

 There are at least four advantages I can think of to use an SP in a database application.

 Firstly, it reduces the network traffic and overhead.
-In a typical PHP database web application, there are four layers:
+In a typical database web application, there are four layers:

 1. The client layer, which is normally a web browser.
 It receives user interactions and presents the data in a UI.
 2. The web server layer, which handles and dispatches user requests and sends back responses to the client layer.
-3. The PHP layer, which handles all PHP interpretation, does the application logic and generates the PHP part of response.
+3. The business layer, which handles all interpretation, does the application logic and generates the response.
 4. The database layer, which handles all database queries, including but not limited to a SELECT query, an INSERT statement, etc.